Pzkpfw VI Tiger I (Ausf. E, Sdkfz 181)

 The order to design the VK4501 (H), later known as Tiger tank, was issued on 26 May 1941.
 Henschel und Sohn, of Kassel, were to develop the chassis.
 Krupp was to develop the turret for both the VK4501 (H) and the VK4501 (P).
 Rheinmetall also developed a turret for the VK4501 (H) to mount the 7.5cm KwK L/70, but it never advanced beyond the prototype stage.
 Lessons learned in the development of the VK3001 and VK3601 were beneficently applied to the design of the VK4501 (H).
 Production was planned to start in July 1942, with 285 to be completed by 12 May 1943, in time for proposed the summer offensive of this year.

 When the Porsche model VK4501 (P) production was halted, the VK4501 (H) production order was increased by 50 to make up for the loss.
-The manufactured Porsche Tigers were later converted to the heavy tank destroyer ‘Elefant’ (Elephant) or ‘Porsche’.
+The manufactured Porsche Tigers were later converted to the heavy tank destroyer ‘Elefant’ (Elephant) or ‘Ferdinand’ after the first name of Dr Porsche.

 The Tiger I was replaced in 1944 by the King Tiger tank (Tiger II).
 Until August 1944, 1,300 Tiger I were built, which is not much when you consider the impact on Allied combat morale, which they had acquired by then.